namankharbanda007/dev-vani/ElatoAI-main/README.md

 ## `Project Architecture`

-ElatoAI consists of three main components:
+SmartmurtiAI consists of three main components:

 1. **Frontend Client** (`Next.js` hosted on Vercel) - to create and talk to your AI agents and 'send' it to your ESP32 device
 2. **Edge Server Functions** (`Deno` running on Deno/Supabase Edge) - to handle the websocket connections from the ESP32 device and the LLM Provider API calls